dwwatson1/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 #### Overview

-The second analysis was to determine if fundraising goals impacted their outcome.
+The second analysis was to determine if fundraising goals impacted the outcome of the Kickstarter campaign.

 #### Process

+To begin my analysis of outcomes based on goals, I added a new sheet to my Kickstarter workbook and split up fundraising goals and outcomes into more specific categories, as shown below:

 #### Challenges
 ![Outcomes_vs_Goals](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)
 ### Other Challenges and Difficulties Encountered